 The idea behind the software tokens is similar to their hardware counterparts, except that the code is generated by an application on another device (e.g., mobile app) or in another program (e.g., browser plugin).

-There are plenty of mobile applications that can act as TOTP generators, e.g., Google Authenticator (despite the name, it’s an open-source application not related to any Google service and doesn’t require a Google account), Authy, Microsoft Authenticator, etc. Some of them also support alternative and more sophisticated MFA approaches involving third-party servers in the verification process (e.g., Okta or Authy).
+Plenty of mobile applications can act as TOTP generators, e.g., Google Authenticator (despite the name, it’s an open-source application not related to any Google service and doesn’t require a Google account), Authy, Microsoft Authenticator, etc. Some also support alternative and more sophisticated MFA approaches involving third-party servers in the verification process (e.g., Okta or Authy).

 Pros: no need to transport OTP to the user; standardized TOTP algorithm, you can use an existing library to generate TOTP in your application; no need to take care of additional security token device.